pond3r/ggpo/doc/DeveloperGuide.md

 ### Creating the GGPOSession Object

 The `GGPOSession` object is your interface to the GGPO framework.
-Create one with the `ggponet_start_session` function passing the port to bind to locally and the IP address and port of the player you’d like to play against.
-You should also pass in a `GGPOSessionCallbacks` object filled in with your game’s callback functions for managing game state and whether this session is for player 1 or player 2.
+Create one with the `ggponet_start_session` function passing the port to bind to locally and the IP address and port of the player you'd like to play against.
+You should also pass in a `GGPOSessionCallbacks` object filled in with your game's callback functions for managing game state and whether this session is for player 1 or player 2.
 All `GGPOSessionCallback` functions must be implemented.
 See the reference for more details.
 For example, to start a new session on the same host with another player bound to port 8001, you would do:

 ```